 Other Names: Alzheimer’s Care, Dementia Care

-Seniors with Alzheimer's, dementia, or other cognitive impairments need frequent attention from trained staff and dedicated spaces to receive it for both safety and quality of life.
+Seniors with Alzheimer's, dementia or other cognitive impairments need frequent attention from trained team members and dedicated spaces to receive it for both their safety and quality of life.
 That's why memory care communities offer secure areas, sometimes inside an assisted living community, to prevent residents from wandering and ensure they receive proper care.
 To keep them stimulated and integrated with their fellow residents, many memory care communities provide seniors with art therapy and music therapy programs.

-The costs of memory care are typically higher than independent or assisted living because it requires 24-hour supervised care by trained staff members.
+The costs of memory care are typically higher than independent or assisted living because it requires 24-hour supervised care by trained team members.

 Skilled Nursing Care

 A skilled nursing community offers a high level of medical care provided by trained professionals, such as registered nurses and physical, speech and occupational therapists.
 Examples of skilled nursing services include intravenous (IV) therapy, physical therapy and monitoring vital signs.
 Some individuals may seek skilled nursing care on a short-term basis for rehabilitation after hospitalization or other medical procedures; however, long-term care exists for individuals who require regular or around-the-clock care.